This article was previously published on April 15, 2014 and updated for comprehensiveness and accuracy.

-The best quality for a watch group member to have is a keen eye for detail.
-Insufficient street lighting, suspicious vehicles, an influx or decrease in foot traffic, and activity at unusual hours are potential flags to monitor.
+The best trait for a watch group member is to have a keen eye for detail.
+Insufficient street lighting, suspicious vehicles, an influx or decrease in foot traffic, and activity at unusual hours are potential red flags.

 If you do see something suspicious, be sure to take note of specifics when calling the police.
 Consider vehicle details (color, model, license plate) and suspect descriptors (height, weight, age, gender, scars, tattoos, and type of clothing).
 Your team’s dedication to details can aide authorities in an efficient and effective dispatch.

 While neighborhood watch programs can have a positive impact on your community, they do not protect your home with the same efficiency and consistency that a professionally monitored home security system would.
-Employing both would be ideal for communities.
+Employing both is ideal for communities.